 Candidates for the exercise science specialization are preferred to have an undergraduate degree in a relevant discipline such as Kinesiology, Exercise or Sport Sciences.
 If a candidate has earned a degree in another field they could still be considered for admission in this program but may be required to complete prerequisite undergraduate courses such as Human Anatomy & Physiology, Exercise Physiology, Biomechanics, and Anatomical Kinesiology.

 - Official transcripts from all previously-attended colleges and universities to be submitted to the School of Graduate Studies:

-- In 500 words or less, please answer the following questions.
+- Prompt: In 500 words or less, please answer the following questions.
 Why do you want to pursue a graduate degree in Kinesiology?
 What are your career goals and how do you foresee a master’s degree in Kinesiology helping you toward that goal?
 There are literally over 200 graduate programs for Kinesiology in the United States alone.
 Why do you want to be part of the master’s program at USU (specifically), rather than another program?
 If you have any undergraduate research experience, please include that in this essay (e.g., what was your role, did you present the research at a conference, is the research published).

 - Submission of the Admissions Survey as a portfolio in the supplemental materials of the application.

-More information: KHS Graduate Assistantships Right arrow
+More information: KHS Graduate Assistantships

 At USU, the Graduate School uses plan types to classify students who are on similar tracks and will have similar culminating projects, grouped as either a thesis, creative project, or internship.
 These are classified as a Plan A (Thesis), Plan B (Creative Project), or Plan C/Professional (Internships).
 In the MS degree students have the option of pursuing either a Plan A or a Plan B.